Trade guide

 Ride-on power trowels — High-production finishing equipment

-Screeds — Mechanical leveling of fresh concrete
+Screeds — Mechanical levelling of fresh concrete

 Grinders — Surface preparation and polished concrete